barryclark/jekyll-now/_posts/2018-10-09-cloud-native-london-october-2018-jetstack-wso2-and-exelerys.md

 ---
 layout: post
 title: "Cloud Native London, October 2018: Jetstack, WSO2 and Exelerys"
-description: "Cheryl Hung, Director of Ecosystem at CNCF, hosts Jetstack, WSO2 and Exelerys at Cloud Native London."
+description: "Read the roundup from Jetstack, WSO2 and Exelerys at Cloud Native London, hosted by Cheryl Hung, Director of Ecosystem at the CNCF."
 image: https://pbs.twimg.com/media/DpFfBRuXgAEII1q.jpg
 tags:
   - Photos